vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 kubectl vsphere login --vsphere-username administrator@vsphere.local --server=https://supervisor0.env1.lab.test --insecure-skip-tls-verify
 ```

-### 4d.
+### 5d.
 Add the Enterprise Registry certificate to the Admin host Trust Store (Optional)
-Now, we must add the Enterprise registry certificate (E.g., contents saved in file `registry1.crt`) to the Admin machine trust store to ensure the Admin machine trusts the registry.
+Now, we have to add the Enterprise registry certificate (E.g. contents saved in file `registry1.crt`) to the Admin machine trust store to ensure the Admin machine trusts the registry.
 This step is optional and required only when using a certificate not signed by a trusted Certificate authority (e.g., a self-signed certificate).

 ```bash
 sudo cp registry1.crt /usr/local/share/ca-certificates